 - Ink stains - Isopropyl alcohol, plain old rubbing alcohol, works best for home removal of ink stains from leather.

 - Food, oil, wine - As soon as possible, sprinkle the grease/oil stain with talcum powder, cornstarch or baking soda.
 You can even use a slice of bread to help absorb the stain.
-When you get home, mix a paste of one part cream of tarter and one part lemon juice.
+When you get home, mix a paste of one part cream of tartar and one part lemon juice.
 Apply the paste and allow to sit for ten minutes.
 Then wipe off.
 Allow to dry thoroughly and repeat if necessary.
 Apply a leather conditioner to the entire bag.

 - To prevent staining, keep makeup in a separate zipped waterproof bag.
 It's also a good idea to keep pens in a sealed bag as well.

 For hardware on the handbag, use a good quality metal polish or brass cleaner to help bring back the shine.
 This will work best if you use a light hand because most of the hardware is simply plated base metal.
 Dip a cotton swab in the polish and apply to the metal.
 Use a clean soft white cloth to buff away the tarnish.
-Be very careful to keep the clean off the leather or any fabric trim as it can cause discoloration.
+Be very careful to keep the clean off the leather or any fabric trim, as it can cause discoloration.

 If your handbag is very expensive or gets a stain that you don't know how to handle, shoe repair shops and some dry cleaners specialize in cleaning leather.
-Remember, first do no harm!

 Patent Leather Purse Care